Category Archives: Past News

 is a printmaker, writer and landscape architect.
 She grew up in Bed Stuy and belonged to a gang called the Halsey Bops.
 A past winner of the Miriam Chaikin Writing Award, she has also been the recipient of a Pollock Krasner Grant and a Joan Mitchell Studio Grant.

-Here are her four stories that won the Prose award.
+Here is one of the stories that won the Prose award.

 SKIN